jbedorf/tensorflow/tensorflow/contrib/mpi/README.md

+## Overview

+By using this communication method TensorFlow takes advantage of the networkinging primitives offered via the MPI API.
+This enables TensorFlow to take advantage of high performance low latency networks such as Infiniband.
+The changes are largely transparent to the user who only has to change the protocol defintion and launch the script using the 'mpirun'  launcher.
+For example:
+    ```mpirun -np 2 python my_neuralnet.py ```

 ## How to compile and use MPI-enabled TensorFlow

 1. Follow the regular TF compilation instructions.
 During configure step, if you want MPI support, answer yes to this question: